-- 1) Deputy Chief Constable was appointed and took office on the 22nd April 2014 with an annualised salary of £110,880. - 2) Assistant Chief Constable (1) left office on the 30th June 2015. - 3) Assistant Chief Constable (2) was appointed and took office on the 7th May 2015.
-Annualised salary £108,822 (effective from 1st September 2015). - 4) The Police & Crime Commissioner in not a Senior Police Officer or a member of Senior Police Staff however his remuneration is disclosed as it is in the public interest to disclose this information. - 5) Chief Executive to the Police & Crime Commissioner left office on the 31st December 2015. - 6) Police & Crime Commissioner Chief of Staff was appointed on the 1st January 2016 on an annualised salary of £60,000. - 7) The employer's pension contributions in respect to ACPO ranked Police Officers were paid at the rate of 24.2%.
-All other Senior Employers were paid at the rate of 15.8%. - 8) Salaries disclosed exclude salary sacrifice deductions. - 9) Benefit in Kind amounts, were not available at time of the draft publication.
+1) Deputy Chief Constable was appointed and took office on the 22nd April 2014 with an annualised salary of £110,880.

+2) Assistant Chief Constable (1) left office on the 30th June 2015.

+Assistant Chief Constable (2) was appointed and took office on the 7th May 2015.
+Annualised salary £102,822 (effective from 1st September 2015).
+The Police & Crime Commissioner in not a Senior Police Officer or a member of Senior Police Staff however his remuneration is disclosed as it is in the public interest to disclose this information.

+5) Chief Executive to the Police & Crime Commissioner left office on the 31st December 2015.

+6) Police & Crime Commissioner Chief of Staff was appointed on the 1st January 2016 on an annualised salary of £60,000.

+7) The employer's pension contributions in respect to ACPO ranked Police Officers were paid at the rate of 24.2%.
+All other Senior Employers were paid at the rate of 15.8%.

+8) Salaries disclosed exclude salary sacrifice deductions.